 I’d like to think if you scrolled my Instagram, you’d think we all look pretty well dressed.
 In no way are our girls disadvantaged by our careful spending.
 We have just learnt to watch the wallet and found ways to minimise outgoings.
 Here are some of the ways we spend less in our day to day life.

 Ditch supermarket superstores

 As tempting and convenient as it can be to have a huge grocery delivery, shopping in smaller supermarkets has definitely made one of the biggest impacts on our savings.
 I’m a total Aldi fan.
 The cheap fresh produce, good quality meat and smaller selection mean we spend between £30-60 a week.
-I just know if we we to head to one of the bigger stores, I’d be convinced to buy much more than we needed and likely on unhealthy stuff too.
+I just know if we were to head to one of the bigger stores, I’d be convinced to buy much more than we needed and likely on unhealthy stuff too.
 Those huge superstores also have masses of other goodies like clothes and candles that would fall into my trolley each week racking up the bill unnecessarily.

 Buy second hand

 We buy a lot of second hand clothes.
 I just love to get a bargain and so when I spot a practically unworn Next dress for £1, I get a little giddy.
 Mostly this is for the girls as I really don’t buy many clothes for myself.
 I’d like to think I only buy items for myself when I haven’t got something similar.
 But if it’s very cheap, I see it as a treat and it satisfies a certain shopping craving.
 EBay, carboots and charity shops are my favourite as you can pick up individual bits but Facebook selling sites also offer bundles dirt cheap and are great for essentials.